 • Using large and prominent text for calls to action, like “apply now” or “contact us”

 Based on CDC data, an estimated 1 out of 4 adults in the US face some form of disability.
-So, it is important to ensure your career website remains highly accessible to yield maximized outreach.
-It is also helpful to review your sites regularly as you add content to ensure that the accessibility of your layout syncs with website changes.
+So, make sure your career website is easy to use so more people can see it.
+Check it often, especially when you add new things, to make sure it’s still easy to use.

 Why I Wrote This?